cdsmith/HMock/README.md

 ![](https://travis-ci.com/cdsmith/HMock.svg?branch=main)
 ![](https://img.shields.io/hackage/v/HMock)

-HMock provides a flexible mock framework for Haskell, with similar functionality to Mockito for Java, GoogleMock for C++, and other mainstream languages.
+HMock provides a flexible and composable mock framework for Haskell, with functionality that generally matches or exceeds that of Mockito for Java, GoogleMock for C++, and other mainstream languages.

 ## Quick Start